Certifying the Nonexistence of Feasible Path Between Power System Operating Points: An Algorithm for Certifying Disconnectedness of an OPF Feasible Space

 While any separating hyperplane would suffice, we leverage knowledge regarding the infeasibility of point $C$ by selecting the hyperplane perpendicular to the line segment between points $A$ and $B$ that passes through point $C$.
 This ensures that at least one point on the hyperplane is infeasible.
 Note that our numerical results in Section~\ref{Numerical_results} also consider various rotations when the hyperplane that is perpendicular to the line between points $A$ and $B$ fails to certify disconnectedness.

-To certify infeasibility for all points on the hyperplane, we formulate a feasibility problem consisting of the OPF problem's constraints~\eqref{eq:pf1}--\eqref{eq:OPF9} augmented with an additional constraint corresponding to the hyperplane.
-We then apply the QC relaxation to the constraints~\eqref{eq:pf1}--\eqref{eq:OPF9} as described in Section~\ref{sec:QC_relaxation} to obtain the set of constraints
+To certify infeasibility for all points on the hyperplane, we formulate a feasibility problem consisting of the OPF problem's constraints~\eqref{eq:pf1}--\eqref{eq:OPF8} augmented with an additional constraint corresponding to the hyperplane.
+We then apply the QC relaxation to the constraints~\eqref{eq:pf1}--\eqref{eq:OPF8} as described in Section~\ref{sec:QC_relaxation} to obtain the set of constraints

 where $n$ is the vector for the line between points $A$ and $B$, i.e., $n = $, and $\hat{w}$ denotes the vector consisting of $w_{ii}$ for all $i\in\mathcal{G}$ corresponding to the squared voltage magnitudes at each generator bus.
-Since the restriction to the hyperplane is a linear constraint,~\eqref{feasibility_problem} is an SOCP.
+Since the restriction to the hyperplane is a linear constraint,~\eqref{feasibility_problem} is an SOCP. \rn{While the separating hyperplane itself is defined in terms of active power generation and squared voltage magnitudes, the proposed algorithm enforces \emph{all} OPF constraints, including those involving load-bus voltages, phase angles, reactive power injections, and line flows.
+In other words, the feasibility problem~\eqref{feasibility_problem} augments the OPF constraints \eqref{eq:qc_p}--\eqref{eq:qc_others} with the separating hyperplane constraint such that the resulting disconnectedness certificates consider all OPF constraints.}

 Infeasibility of~\eqref{feasibility_problem} guarantees that all points on the hyperplane are infeasible.
 Applying bound tightening techniques, as described in Section~\ref{subsec:bt}, identifies cases where the relaxed formulation~\eqref{feasibility_problem} is infeasible, thus certifying the disconnectedness for the corresponding OPF feasible spaces.
 Conversely, if applying bound tightening to~\eqref{feasibility_problem} does not prove infeasibility, then the test for disconnectedness is indeterminate.
 Rotating the hyperplane in~\eqref{feasibility_problem} may help certify infeasibility in such cases, as shown numerically in Section~\ref{Numerical_results} via ad hoc rotations.